-- (a) Flight information service shall include the provision of pertinent: - (1) SIGMET and AIRMET information; - (2) information concerning pre-eruption volcanic activity, volcanic eruptions and volcanic ash clouds; - information concerning the release into the atmosphere of radioactive materials or toxic chemicals; - (4) information on changes in the availability of radio navigation services; - (5) information on changes in condition of aerodromes and associated facilities, including information on the state of the aerodrome movement areas when they are affected by snow, ice or significant depth of water; - (6) information on unmanned free balloons;
+- (a) Flight information service shall include the provision of pertinent: - (1) SIGMET and AIRMET information;

+- information concerning pre-eruption volcanic activity, volcanic eruptions and volcanic ash clouds; - (3) information concerning the release into the atmosphere of radioactive materials or toxic chemicals; - (4) information on changes in the availability of radio navigation services; - (5) information on changes in condition of aerodromes and associated facilities, including information on the state of the aerodrome movement areas when they are affected by snow, ice or significant depth of water; - (6) information on unmanned free balloons;

-and of any other information likely to affect safety.
+- (7) information on abnormal aircraft configuration and condition; - (8) any other information likely to affect safety.

-- (b) Flight information service provided to flights shall include, in addition to that outlined in (a), the provision of information concerning: - weather conditions reported or forecast at departure, destination and alternate aerodromes; - collision hazards, to aircraft operating in airspace Classes C, D, E, F and G; - (3) for flight over water areas, in so far as practicable and when requested by a pilot, any available information such as radio call sign, position, true track, speed, etc., of surface vessels in the area. - (c) Flight information service provided to VFR flights shall include, in addition to that outlined in (a), the provision of available information concerning traffic and weather conditions along the route of flight that are likely to make operation under the visual flight rules impracticable.
+- (b) Flight information service provided to flights shall include, in addition to that outlined in (a), the provision of information concerning: - (1) weather conditions reported or forecast at departure, destination and alternate aerodromes: - (2) collision hazards, to aircraft operating in airspace Classes C, D, E, F and G;

+- (3) for flight over water areas, in so far as practicable and when requested by a pilot, any available information such as radio call sign, position, true track, speed, etc. of surface vessels in the area; and - (4) messages, including clearances, received from other air traffic services units to relay to aircraft.

+(c) Flight information service provided to VFR flights shall include, in addition to that outlined in (a), the provision of available information concerning traffic and weather conditions along the route of flight that are likely to make operation under the visual flight rules impracticable.